Information for Rehabilitation Sciences Learners

 Maintaining a cautious level of optimism, we are planning to move forward with RS placements in the 2021-2022 fiscal year, albeit at a reduced number compared to pre-pandemic levels.
 Specific numbers were detailed in communications with the faculty and staff at our Partner Universities.
 Being cautiously optimistic, we hope to be in a position to return to our normal allotment of placements for learners by spring 2022.

 NOTE: The situation across all clinical sites is changing rapidly.
 Even after starting a confirmed placement, your clinical site may need at any time to suspend clinical placements.
 If this happens and we are notified first, we will contact you and your program.
 Should you be notified of your clinical site suspending your placement, please contact your host university and your NOSM contacts immediately so that we may help you in coordinating your travel home.
 We understand this can be stressful and we are here to help you.

 Update For RS Learners Currently on Placements or Scheduled for an Upcoming Placement

-RS Learners on a placement in Northern Ontario have a responsibility to keep themselves, others around them, and our communities safe.
+- RS Learners on a placement in Northern Ontario have a responsibility to keep themselves, others around them, and our communities safe.
 In relation to the pandemic, this means reporting if they experience any SYMPTOMS of COVID-19 or if they are EXPOSED a person with COVID-19 (presumed or confirmed) within or outside the clinical environment.
-The below flow chart outlines the specific steps any learner should take when they experience symptoms or when an exposure has occurred.
+The flow chart in the attached document outlines the specific steps any learner should take when they experience symptoms or when an exposure has occurred.

 The vast majority of NOSM staff continue to work from home supporting the School’s programs.
 Some staff may be working varied hours as a result; however they remain committed to attending to all operations and learner communication/support needs.